-Below: Taped, wirred and bended with out any damage or problems!
+Below: Taped, wired and bent without any damage or problems!

 Below: Late summer the tape is cut with a sharp hobby knife and removed!
 Without any harm or damage, the Sisal rope is very easily rewound to get it off…so much easier and safer than with Raffia!!!

-Give it a try the next time you have to protect a branch or trunk on a difficult to reach or fragile tree!
+Give it a try the next time you have to protect a branch or trunk on a difficult-to-reach place or fragile tree!

 Hans van Meer.